oar-team/batsim/docs/protocol.rst

 ~~~~~~

 This event allows a peer to notify something to its counterpart.
 There
-is no expected acknowledgement when sending such an event.
+is no expected acknowledgment when sending such an event.

 For now, Batsim can **notify** the scheduler of the following.